sharovatov/sharovatov.github.io/e/2024-01-teams-groups-processes.md

 ## Lack of reciprocity

 When the manager promises something and the employee trusts them, but then the manager doesn’t fulfill the promise, there’s a lack of reciprocity or a breach of trust.
-The trust is gained slowly and destroyed easily by:
-- Layoffs
-- Promising certain work conditions (or a promotion) and not keeping the promise
+The trust is gained slowly and destroyed easily by things like layoffs, or promising certain work conditions (or a promotion) and not keeping the promise.

 Layoffs in most cases are [not economically justified](https://www.careerusa.org/resources/career-files/158-resources/career-files/16-must-read-articles/372-lay-off-the-layoffs.html), [negatively affects laid off employees health](https://pubmed.ncbi.nlm.nih.gov/11199253/) (sometimes even [provoke suicide](https://journals.sagepub.com/doi/full/10.1177/0004867414521502)), [negatively affects managers health](https://onlinelibrary.wiley.com/doi/10.1002/hrm.20102), [significantly decrease performance of remaining employees](https://www.econstor.eu/bitstream/10419/174038/1/dp11128.pdf).